SushmithaUgleA/About-Me1-/README.md

 # About-Me1-

+👋 About Me
-👋Hi,I'm Sushmitha Ugle Ashok,a dedicated Analytics professional, I bring a strong background in statistical modeling, time series forecasting, text mining, and data analysis.
-My expertise in leveraging advanced data science techniques to drive business insights has been honed through hands-on experience in various industries.
+Hi, I’m Sushmitha Ugle Ashok — a passionate and results-driven Analytics professional with a strong foundation in statistical modeling, time series forecasting, text mining, and predictive analytics.
+I thrive on transforming raw data into meaningful insights that drive strategic decision-making and business growth.

-Currently pursuing a Master’s degree in Business Analytics at UTA, I specialize in transforming complex datasets into actionable strategies that enhance decision-making and business outcomes.
-My technical skills include proficiency in Python, SQL, R, Tableau, AWS, and advanced Excel, complemented by my ability to manage and optimize data pipelines, design workflows, and deliver impactful visualizations.
+🎓 I’m currently completing my Master’s in Business Analytics at the University of Texas at Arlington (UTA), where I specialize in converting complex datasets into actionable solutions using a blend of business acumen and cutting-edge data science techniques.

+💼 Industry Experience
+In my professional journey across organizations like Honeywell International and DXC Technologies, I’ve had the opportunity to work on high-impact, data-driven projects:

-I have consistently demonstrated the ability to lead and collaborate on data-driven projects throughout my career.
-At Honeywell International, I engineered a Tableau dashboard that contributed 34% revenue growth by analyzing Salesforce data and developing customer behavior models.
-During my tenure at DXC Technologies, I optimized SQL queries by 30% and spearheaded an outlier detection system that enhanced supply chain visibility.
+At Honeywell, I developed a Tableau dashboard that contributed to 34% revenue growth by analyzing Salesforce data and uncovering customer behavior trends.

+At DXC Technologies, I optimized SQL queries by 30% and implemented an outlier detection system that significantly improved supply chain visibility.
-My academic projects further showcase my ability to apply machine learning and deep learning models to solve real-world problems.
-For instance, I led a project that developed a credit card churn prediction model, achieving a 20% reduction in churn rate through targeted interventions.In addition to my technical expertise, I have a strong foundation in project management, having successfully led teams, designed workflows, and managed risks to ensure the timely delivery of high-impact projects.
-My commitment to continuous learning and growth is reflected in my certifications from Coursera in Machine Learning and Data Analytics.

-I'm passionate about leveraging data to drive meaningful business outcomes and am always eager to connect with like-minded professionals.
-Feel free to reach out to discuss how we can collaborate on data-driven initiatives or explore new opportunities in the field.

-Skills:
+💡 Academic & Project Highlights
+Built a credit card churn prediction model using machine learning that enabled a 20% churn reduction through targeted customer interventions.

+Developed and deployed time series forecasting models, classification models, and deep learning architectures (LSTM, CNN, RNN) to solve real-world business problems.

+Led cross-functional teams, designed workflows, and delivered projects on-time with measurable outcomes.

+🛠️ Technical Toolkit
-Languages - Python, SQL, Alteryx, Java, ABAP.
+Languages & Tools: Python, SQL, R, Alteryx, Java, ABAP, Git

-Tools- Tableau Desktop, Tableau Public, R, Git, Spark.
+Visualization: Tableau (Desktop/Public), Power BI, Visio, Zoho Analytics

-Cloud Services - Microsoft Azure Services - Azure Data Lake, Azure Databricks, Azure Data Factory, Azure, SQL, Google Cloud Services – Big Data, Compute, Storage & Databases.
+Cloud & Big Data: Azure (Data Lake, Databricks, ADF, SQL), Google Cloud (Big Data, Compute, Storage)

-Machine Learning Algorithms - Linear Regression, Logistic Regression.
-SVM, K-Means, Random Forest, LSTM, CNN, RNN, Deep Neural Networks, Ensemble Learning, XG Boost.
+ML/AI Models: Linear & Logistic Regression, Random Forest, XGBoost, SVM, K-Means, DNN, LSTM, CNN, Ensemble Models

-📫 You can reach me by email at uglesushmitha@gmail.com or through my LinkedIn profile https://www.linkedin.com/in/sushmithaashokugle .
-I would be delighted to discuss how my skills and experiences align with your internship opportunity and how I can contribute to your company's remarkable work in data analysis and business intelligence.
+Other Skills: Data pipeline optimization, workflow design, data storytelling, and stakeholder communication

+Product Management: Product Lifecycle Management (PLM), Agile & Scrum, Jira, Product Roadmaps, A/B Testing, Organization Skills, Communication Skills, People Analytics

+🌱 What Drives Me
+I’m deeply passionate about using data science and AI to uncover insights that inspire real-world impact.
+Whether it’s optimizing operations, improving customer retention, or enabling predictive capabilities—I believe that the right data, used well, can transform decisions.

+📫 Let’s Connect!
+If you’re working on something exciting in data, analytics, or AI—or have an opportunity to collaborate—I’d love to connect.
+Reach out to me at sushmithaashok@gmail.com or via LinkedIn.